Bus 300 affair: Subsequent related events

-Moshe Arens, who sanctioned the operation, argued after the event that, despite casualties amongst the passengers, the operation was "absolutely necessary."
+Moshe Arens, who sanctioned the operation, argued after the event that, despite casualties among the passengers, the operation was "absolutely necessary."
 He said: "It was a long and difficult night and we followed the policy that has been traditionally laid down by Israel that we do not give in to terrorist demands."

-At 8:00 am, the morning after the hijacking, IDF forces began blowing up the houses of the families of the four hijackers.
+At 8:00 am the morning after the hijacking, IDF forces began blowing up the houses of the families of the four hijackers.

 Aftermath

 The first inquiry

 Just over a week after the hijacking David Shipler, The New York Times correspondent in Israel, filed a report revealing that the daily newspaper Hadashot had a photograph, taken by Alex Levac, of one of the hijackers being led away in handcuffs.
 Their journalists had positively identified the man in the picture as Majdi Abu Jummaa, aged 18, one of the four dead.
 The story was re-published around the world.

 The story was broken in Israel on Sunday 22 April by Al HaMishmar of the Mapam party.
 In a lead story passed by the censor they quoted "authorized senior sources" as saying that there was no alternative to the establishment of a commission of inquiry into the deaths of the two hijackers.

-On 24 April, David Shipler was summoned to the office of the director of the Government press office, Mordechai Dolinsky, and was "severely reprimanded."
+On 24 April David Shipler was summoned to the office of the director of the Government press office, Mordechai Dolinsky, and was "severely reprimanded."
 It was believed that his Israeli press credentials were not revoked only because he was leaving his post shortly anyway.